 Are you tired of picking past the slimy veggies to get at the stuff in the fridge that’s still good?

-Food is constantly moving through your house, so it really is worth it to hold yourself accountable to actually eating everything you buy.
-Sure, that may seem like common sense but we’ve all had to dump our fair share of spoiled ingredients simply due to lack of planning.
+Food is constantly moving through your house, so it really is worth it to hold yourself accountable for eating everything you buy.
+Sure, that may seem like common sense, but we’ve all had to dump our fair share of spoiled ingredients simply due to lack of planning.
 Well folks, besides just throwing money in the garbage, our planet can’t cope with the sheer amount of food that’s not being eaten.
-Follow these shopping + meal-planning hacks to make sure that you’re actually eating everything that you buy!
+Follow these shopping + meal-planning hacks to make sure that you’re eating everything that you buy!

 Hack 1: Take an inventory of what you’ve got before you go shopping.

 Start your grocery shop in the kitchen.
 Instead of deciding what the week’s groceries will be at the store (or online—SPUD style!), begin by taking an inventory of what you already have at home.
 Become a master of knowing how far certain items will take you, and how often they need to be replenished.
 For example, how many days does it take you to get through a head of lettuce?
 Not everything can go into the freezer when it’s getting close to spoiled.

 Hack 2: Stay well-stocked on cheap pantry staples.

 Whether you’re a hopeless meal planner, or it’s the night before your SPUD order arrives and you’ve seamlessly used up all of your groceries, staying well-stocked with these items will ensure that you’ve always got a medley of meal options.
 Because these pantry staples won’t spoil, you never have to worry about having more than you need at any giving time.
 Keeping a hefty supply of these four ingredients will keep you armed with several options even if you feel like you’re low on everything else.